sterlzbd/roda/README.md

 Testing
 -------

-Given that Sinuba is essentially Rack, it is very easy to test with `Rack::Test` or `Capybara`.
+It is very easy to test Sinuba with `Rack::Test` or `Capybara`.
 Sinuba's own tests are written with a combination of rspec and [Rack::Test][rack-test].
 The default rake task will run the specs for Sinuba, if rspec is installed.

 Settings
 --------